-This year, students at St George’s International School will start the term under the wing of their new Principal, Dr Ruth Norris.
+This year, students at St George’s International School in Montreux will start the term under the wing of their new Principal, Dr Ruth Norris.
 She joins the school as it celebrates a triumphant results success, cementing its place as one of Switzerland’s top 5 rated IB schools.
-Ruth has set her sights on continuing to build on this academic prowess, bringing a strong leadership background at top-performing UK schools.
-With a strong belief in the transformative power of learning and an ethos that extols the benefits of holistic development within a diverse, international environment, she is set to lead the way in preparing students’ for life as global citizens.
+Ruth has set her sights on continuing to build on this academic prowess, bringing a solid leadership background at top-performing UK schools.
+With a strong belief in the transformative power of learning and an ethos that extols the benefits of holistic development within a diverse, international environment, she will lead the way in preparing students for life as global citizens.

 ISPM talks to Dr Ruth Norris, School Principal at St George’s International School Montreux

 For me, my own experience of education was key in the decision to pursue this career path.
-I was educated in the UK state system, then was fortunate enough to do my undergraduate degree in History at the University of Cambridge and my postgraduate at the University of Oxford.
-This meant that I had a wide and diverse educational experience from all angles of the UK system.
+I went through the UK state system, then was fortunate enough to do my undergraduate degree in History at the University of Cambridge and my postgraduate at the University of Oxford.
+I’ve therefore had a broad and diverse educational experience from all angles of the UK system.
 In particular, I saw education as deeply powerful and transformative, and I understood how essential teachers were in that.
 Any child from any background can achieve anything if they enjoy and commit themselves fully to their education.
-So it felt very natural then to go into education and be part of the profession that makes those life-changing opportunities happen for children.
+So it felt very natural to go into teaching and be part of the profession that makes those life-changing opportunities happen for children.
 It’s a real privilege.

-In terms of my teaching career, I initially started by lecturing while at Oxford and worked there for a while before going into school teaching, where I worked across a real mix – from large international boarding schools to small day schools, single-sex and co-ed schools, schools with reception to sixth form and senior-only schools.
-Most recently, I was the head of Derby Grammar School, a private grammar in the Midlands, UK.
+In terms of my teaching career, I initially started by lecturing while at Oxford and worked there for a while before going into school teaching, where I worked across a real mix – from sizeable international boarding schools to small day schools, single-sex and co-ed schools, schools with a reception to the sixth form and senior-only schools.
+Most recently, I was the Head of Derby Grammar School, a private grammar in the Midlands, UK.

 I’m delighted to join St George’s and continue my love of international schooling.
-What really attracted me to the school was the combination of academic achievement, international outlook, and a focus on the child’s holistic development, which is so in line with my own ethos.
+What attracted me to the school was the combination of academic achievement, a global outlook, and a focus on the child’s holistic development, which aligns with my ethos.

 What elements of your past experiences are you going to bring to St George’s?

-At Oxford and Cambridge, I saw what premium education could really look like; how stimulating and challenging it could be when done well.
+At Oxford and Cambridge, I saw what premium education could look like; how stimulating and challenging it could be when done well.
 I have a strong academic leadership background, most recently as Head at a high-performing school where we went through quite a significant reform to dramatically improve our academic results.
-St George’s already has an excellent academic foundation with recognition as a top five IB status in Switzerland, so my journey here will start with cementing and building on the academic success of the school.
+St George’s already has an excellent academic foundation with recognition as a top-five IB status in Switzerland, so my journey here will start with cementing and building on the school’s academic success.

-The next step forward is going to be about developing a wider enrichment program, concentrating on our holistic approach to the development of children.
+The next step forward will be to develop a more comprehensive enrichment program, concentrating on our holistic approach to the development of children.
 Alongside academia, we have two other educational pillars at St George’s: sports and performing arts, which are so important for character development.

 Sport in Switzerland is very individualised and not particularly competitive, which is in contrast to the fixtures and team play of the UK private school system.
-I think the next step forward for St. George’s’ extra-curricular offering is to develop a more competitive sports programme.
-The school has already made tremendous first steps towards this: we’ve developed the Sport Étude programme and we’ve got links with lots of different local sporting providers.
-We’ve recently hired a new director of sport who I’m looking forward to working with to develop this area and integrate it more fully into the school day.
+So I think the next step forward for St. George’s extra-curricular offering is to develop a more competitive sports programme.
+The school has already made tremendous first steps towards this: we’ve developed the Sport Étude programme, and we’ve got links with many local sporting providers.
+We’ve recently hired a new director of sport who I’m looking forward to developing this area and integrating it more fully into the school day.